Maybe Accepting Guests

 Why I’m on Couchsurfing

 For the authenticity and fun of it.
 I'm new to this.
-I have an anthropological curiosity why people (me included) roam, why do we wander.
+I have an anthropological curiosity why people (me included) roam; why do we wander.
 I take joy in playing with the word "tour-ism" and comparing it to other -isms. :) But in reality, despite signing up many years ago, I've never gotten down to using CS for real.
+I've hosted people and crashed at a few friend's places, sure.
 I'm imagining it gives the possibity to have a more realistic experience of another culture.
 I don't like "travelling", which I understand as going from one place to another taking photos, but I do enjoy immersing myself in an unknown environment - the longer the better.
 Only then does one have any hope of feeling the there culture.
 Really feeling something about it.
 I've lived in four different countries for longer or shorter periods, and these immersions have been the best.

 Secular Buddhism, meditation, philosophy, West-African drum music (I play), writing (mostly poetry), classical music, communication that happens when the awkwardness of silence has been transcended by not filling it up with deafening small-talk -- takes courage for strangers to jump to such honesty fast.
 But it is possible, and then true communication can take place.